NicoMincuzzi/go-webapp-startup/README.md

 [GIN-debug] Listening and serving HTTP on :3030
 ```
 Now if you visit `http://localhost:3030/status` in your web browser, you should see the message `"Healthy!"`

+## How to Contribute
+Make a pull request...

+## License
+Distributed under MIT License, please see license file within the code for more details.